Quantum effects of black holes and cosmological constant problem: Application to Schwarzschild black holes

 \subsubsection{Comparison with Hawking radiation}

-Whereas an energy emission from a hole discussed in this study is looks similar to the Hawking radiation\cite{hawking1975}, it is not the case.
-The Hawking radiation, as well as the Unruh effect\cite{PhysRevD.14.870}, is induced by a kinetic term of the scalar field through the metric tensor as $g^{\mu\nu}\partial_\mu\varphi\partial_\nu\varphi$.
-On the other hand, the radiation treated in this study is caused trough the potential energy of a scalar field, as shown in (\ref{GT01}).
-Moreover, whereas an intensity of the Hawking radiation is proportional to a inverse hole-mass, it is proportional to a hole mass itself in our case.
-A mean life time of a black hole with a mass $M$ due to the Hawking radiation can be expressed as $\overline{\tau}_H(M)=5120\pi G^2M^3/\hbar$.
-For a black hole with the Plank mass, a mean life-time of the hole is $\overline{\tau}_H(m_p)\sim10^5t_p$ due to the hawking radiation and $\overline{\tau}(m_p)\sim10^{-3}t_p$ due to quantum gravity with a scalar field $V(\varphi=0)=m_p^4$, respectively.
-Therefore, the Hawking radiation can be neglected compared with the quantum gravitational effect for black holes near the ground state.
+The energy emission from a black hole discussed in this study resembles Hawking radiation\cite{hawking1975}, but this is not true in actual fact.
+Hawking radiation, like the Unruh effect\cite{PhysRevD.14.870}, is induced by a kinetic term of the scalar field through the metric tensor as $g^{\mu\nu}\partial_\mu\varphi\partial_\nu\varphi$.
+On the other hand, the radiation treated in this study arises from the potential energy of the scalar field, as shown in (\ref{GT01}).
+Moreover, whereas the intensity of Hawking radiation is proportional to the reciprocal black-hole mass, it is proportional to the black-hole mass itself in our case.
+The mean lifetime of a black hole with a mass $M$ due to Hawking radiation is provided as $\overline{\tau}_H(M)=5120\pi G^2M^3/\hbar$, that gives a lifetime for the black hole with the Planck mass as $\overline{\tau}_H(m_p)\sim10^5t_p$.
+On the other hand, a mean lifetime of a black hole due to quantum gravity with the scalar field $V(\varphi=0)=m_p^4$ provides a much shorter life time as $\overline{\tau}(m_p)\sim10^{-3}t_p$.
+A contribution of the Hawking radiation to a mean lifetime is negligibly small compared with that due to the quantum gravitational effect near the ground state.

-For cosmological black holes in the current universe, e.g. holes with a mass $M=100M_{\odot}$, a mean life-time is $\overline{\tau}_H(M_{\odot})\sim4.9\times10^{123}t_p$ due to the Hawking radiation, where the solar mass is $M_{\odot}\sim3.6\times10^{39}m_p$.
-Cosmological black holes have a longer life than the age of the universe.
-For our quantum gravity, a mean interval is proportional to $\overline{\tau}\propto[(M/m_p)^{3} V(\varphi_0)/m_p^4]^{-1}$ from (\ref{transition}).
-In this case, a mean time-interval due to a quantum gravitational effect becomes very short, and emission and absorption are balanced completely.
-As the result, a cosmological black hole becomes static.
-In conclusion, our model of quantum gravity does not give any observable effect on cosmological black holes through an interaction between holes and a scalar filed in the current universe.
+A cosmological black hole in the real universe (e.g., with mass $M=2M_{\odot}$) have a mean life-time of $\overline{\tau}_H(2M_{\odot})\sim6.0\times10^{123}t_p$ as a result of Hawking radiation, where the solar mass is $M_{\odot}\sim3.6\times10^{39}m_p$.
+Cosmological black holes have a longer lifetime than the age of the universe.
+In the case of quantum gravity, however, the mean interval is proportional to $\overline{\tau}\propto[(M/m_p)^{3} V(\varphi_0)/m_p^4]^{-1}$ from (\ref{transition}).
+In this case, the mean time-interval due to the quantum gravitational effect becomes very short, and emission and absorption are completely balanced.
+As a result, a cosmological black hole becomes static.
+In conclusion, our model of quantum gravity does not yield any observable effect for cosmological black holes arising from the interaction between the black holes and a scalar field in the real universe.